z216z/Abstractive-Extractive-Summarization/README.md

 <p align="center">
 <img src="/images/reinforcement.jpg" alt="Alt text" title="Preprocessing pipeline" width="500" height="300">

-If you would like to train it, run the following cell:
+Concerning RL, the parameter --abs_dir passes the abstraction directory to RL model.
+If you like performing our ablation study, do not pass the parameter --abs dir.
+If you would like to train RL part, run the following cell:
 ```
 !python train_full_rl.py --data <DATASET> --language <language> --batch <batch size> --abs_dir <directory of the abstractor (use "model\abs").
 If you want to perform ablation study, do not pass this argument>
 ```